Skip to Content

 Mirage hotel in Las Vegas lit up at night with the Volcano below

-Note: Hard Rock bought The Mirage from MGM resorts in December 2021 and they plan to tear down the Volcano as part of rebranding.
-We personally think that is a terrible shame and you should see it while you still can.
+Note: Hard Rock bought The Mirage from MGM resorts in December 2021 and they plan to tear down the Volcano as part of rebranding sometime in 2024.
+We personally think it’s a terrible shame and you should see it while you still can.

 Replica Eiffel Tower at Paris Las Vegas hotel lit up against the dark night sky